menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 Adding a Service
 ----------------
-You must have the permission to administer DNS to add a new service to Micetro.
+You must have permission to administer DNS to add a new service to Micetro.

-Adding a new service is either a two or three step process, depending on the type of service being added.
+Adding a new service is either a two or three-step process, depending on the type of service being added.

-To add a service:
+**To add a service**:

 1. On the :guilabel:`Service Management` tab, click :guilabel:`Add Service`.
 The Add Service wizard opens.